 The DML is the third and final step of the Positive Discipline System.
 It consists of a discussion between the supervisor and the employee about a very serious performance problem.
-The discussion is followed by the employee being placed on DML the following work day with pay to decide whether the employee wants and is able to continue to work for PGandE, this means following all the rules and performing in a fully satisfactory manner.
+The discussion is followed by the employee being placed on DML the following workday with pay to decide whether the employee wants and is able to continue to work for PG&E by following all the rules and performing in a fully satisfactory manner.

-The employee's decision is reported to their supervisor the workday after the DML.
-It is an extremely serious step since, in all probability, the employee will be discharged if the employee does not live up to the commitment to meet all Company work rules and standards during the next twelve (12) months, the active period of the DML; except as provided in Section III.B.
+The employee's decision is reported to his/her supervisor the workday after the DML.
+It is an extremely serious step since, in all probability, the employee will be discharged if the employee does not live up to the commitment to meet all Company work rules and standards during the next twelve (12) months, the active period of the DML, except as provided in Section III.B.

-Because the DML is a total performance decision by the employee, there is only one $\underline{\text{active}}$ DML allowed.
+Because the DML is a total performance decision by the employee, there is only one active DML allowed.